KyleDoherty1/electrical-voltage-recorder/README.md

 # Overview
 This project uses an Arduino Uno to measure AC voltage and current using:
-- Three voltage sensors connected to pins `A0`, `A1` and `A2`.
+- Three voltage sensors (L1, L2 & L3) connected to pins `A0`, `A1` and `A2`.
 - A Gravity Analog AC Current Sensor connected to pin `A3`.

 The script calculates the root mean square (RMS) voltage and current values and prints them to the serial monitor for a Rasperry PI to read.
-It also controls a set of LED's to turn of if it's reading voltage and to
+It also controls a set of LED's.
+There are green LED's for each phase to indicate if voltage is being read and a red LED to indicate if a current fault has occured.

 ---

 ## Features

-- Measures and prints the RMS voltage for two inputs (`l1` and `l2`).
+- Measures and prints the RMS voltage for three inputs (`l1`, `l2` & `l3`).
 - Reads and prints the RMS current from the AC current sensor.
-- Built-in or external LED lights up if the current exceeds 43 amps (configurable threshold).
+- Built-in or external LED lights up if the current exceeds 18 amps (configurable threshold).

 ---